themegrill/fitclub/readme.txt

 == Changelog ==

+= Version TBD =
+* Fixed: Background image on safari on about and call to action widget.

 = Version 1.0.8 - 2016-12-23 =
 Tweaks:
 * Updated Font Awessome to `v.4.7.0` for new icon  support.